-A brief outline of both the Senior and Junior Missionary Volunteer organizations is given here as a guide to church officers in fostering this work.
-Membership in the Senior Missionary Volunteer Society.-The requirements for regular membership in the Senior Missionary Volunteer Society are:
+A brief outline of both the MV and the JMV organizations is given here as a guide to church officers in fostering this work.

+Membership in the Missionary Volunteer Society.- The requirements for regular membership in the Missionary Volunteer Society are:

-- 1. That one be a member of the Seventh-day Adventist Church. - 2.
-That one be in the age group between sixteen and thirty. - 3.
-That one be willing to subscribe to the Senior Missionary Volunteer Pledge.
+l.
+That one be a member of the Seventh-day Adventist Church.

+2. That one be in the age group between sixteen and thirty.

+3. That one be willing to subscribe to the Missionary Volunteer Pledge.

 Officers for the society, however, may be chosen from those who are older, and if so chosen, they become regular members of the society, irrespective of requirement number 2.

-Senior Membership Pledge.-The following is the MV Pledge, which members take on joining the society:
+Membership Pledge.-The following is the MV Pledge, which members take on joining the society: